 Enable Streaming

 Streaming refers to a large language model generating text as it's produced rather than waiting for the entire response to be ready before showing it.
 It's similar to watching someone type real-time.
-Enable streaming for the Generators in your pipelines.
+Enable streaming for the LLMs in your pipelines.

 About This Task